Tiger Bay: Industrial and Maritime Museum

 In the redevelopment of the area, some long-standing cultural institutions were closed or demolished to make space for new buildings.
 In the 1970s, the Industrial and Maritime Museum was built on Bute Street to commemorate the heritage and history of the area.
-The museum, along with other historical buildings on Bute Street, were demolished in the 1990s to make space for the Mermaid Quay Centre.
+The museum, along with other historical buildings on Bute Street, were demolished in the 1990s to make space for the Mermaid Quay shopping and leisure development.

 Butetown History and Arts Centre

 In 1988, coinciding with the creation of the Cardiff Bay Development Corporation, the Butetown History and Arts Centre was created by the Butetown community to preserve the cultural-political heritage of the area.
 The centre was the site of historical oral recordings, educational events and activities for children and adults, and it also published books.
 The founder, an American historian named Glenn Jordan, was certain that the centre would remain an integral part of the regeneration project, since the area was deemed to be an example of a harmonious multi-racial community.
 However, the corporation provided no funding to the centre, and the space had to rely on external charitable funding to keep running.
 In late 2016, the long-standing institution could not obtain funding and was shut down.
 Its rich collection of the history of the Tiger Bay needed re-housing, and the last important link for communities that had been cleared out from the area, to make space for the re-generation, was now closed.

-The BHAC collection has passed to The Heritage & Cultural Exchange.
+The BHAC collection has passed to The Heritage & Cultural Exchange, a local community-based organisation.